PeterWaIIace/PeterWaIIace/README.md

 Ad hoc (minimal calibration) Eye controlled cursor, detecting blinking, following your gaze move and working in web browser!

 Eyes are new mouse.
-Most people use laptops or smartphones, which are devices with built-in camera systems, and many research papers already shown that a web camera is enough to track gaze.
-Following that way of thinking, I decided to develop this PoC for eye controlled tracker.
+Most people use laptops or smartphones, having easy access to built-in camera systems, and many research papers already shown that a web camera is enough to track gaze.
+Following that state of affair, I decided to develop this PoC for eye controlled tracker and it seems to work! (well do not expect too much though)

 [https://eyegestures.com/](https://eyegestures.com/) ![status](https://img.shields.io/badge/status-up-green.svg)